AmineDjeghri/awesome-os-setup/README.md

 - reload ubuntu terminal with `exec zsh` and configure your theme.
 - you can also change the terminal color [here](https://pureinfotech.com/change-color-scheme-windows-terminal/)

+#### update .zshrc (conda and other tools)
+- If you have conda installed : copy conda init from .bashrc to .zshrc ( if you want to find it : `cd` then `ls -a` then `nano .zshrc` or use windows explorer to navigate to it : `\\wsl.localhost\Ubuntu\home\amine ` and open the file .zshrc with notepad or sublimText.
+-(optional) if you didn't copy the init conda content from .bashrc,  run from bash terminal and not zsh terminal: `conda init zsh`
+- close all the terminals and run again ubuntu terminal.
+- you should see the `(base)` noun before the command.

 ## 4.2 customize Windows terminal
 - TO update